 Why isn’t there a beauty blog for art materials?
 The idea for MacKendrew Arts came after searching online for photographs and swatches of actual art materials as opposed to digital color swatches created with computer graphics software.

 Hey there!
 I swatch, test, and photograph all of the art materials, write the product reviews, and design the website.
 I’m a graduate of The New York Academy of Art‘s Master of Fine Arts program where I studied with Eric Fischl, Vincent Desiderio, and Patrick Connors.
 Previous to that I graduated from Eastern Michigan University with a BFA in painting, and the University of Michigan with a Bachelor of General Studies.
 A former art professor with 17 years of experience in higher education, I’ve variously taught drawing, painting, design, figure drawing, figure painting, and art history at the University of Toledo, Wayne State University, Oakland Community College, and College for Creative Studies.
 My personal artwork runs the gamut from figurative to non-objective and from traditional media to photography.
-I live in Michigan with my chef husband, teenage son, an Abyssinian cat named Baby O, and a French bulldog named Dozer.
+I live in Michigan with my chef husband, teenage son, and a French bulldog named Dozer.

 Thanks for visiting, and I hope you leave comments and reviews based on your own experience working with the various art materials!